thovo/term-suggester/README.md

 ## TODO

-- Add new algorithm to calculate distance
+- Add more algorithms to calculate distance
-- Enhance CLI to support choosing new algorithm
+- Enhance CLI to support choosing new algorithm better
+- Adjust performance check and optimization